Bakhomious/unideb-state-exam/src/2-5-software_engineering.md

 #### Iterator

-**Intent**: "Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation."
+"Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation."

-**Known Uses**:

-- `java.sql.ResultSet`
-- `java.util.Enumeration`
-- `java.util.Iterator`

 #### Template Method

-**Intent**: "Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
+"Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
 Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure."

-**Known Uses**:

-- `java.io.InputStream`
-- `java.io.OutputStream`
-- `java.util.AbstractList`
-- `java.util.AbstractMap`
-- `java.util.AbstractQueue`

 #### Observer

-**Intent**: "Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically."
+"Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically."

-**Known Uses**:

-- `java.util.EventListener`
-- `javafx.beans.Observable`
-- `java.util.concurrent.Flow`

 ----